danthegoodman1/drawer-stack/README.md

 # iOS Card-Style Drawer Stack

-A React component for creating iOS-style stacked drawer navigation using React Router and Vaul.
+A React component for creating iOS-style stacked drawer navigation using React Router.

 Works in tandem with normal navigation - use full-page navigation for primary flows, or peek at routes with stackable drawers for quick previews.